-Veritex Holdings's upcoming dividend is US$0.13 a share, following on from the last 12 months, when the company distributed a total of US$0.50 per share to shareholders.
-Looking at the last 12 months of distributions, Veritex Holdings has a trailing yield of approximately 2.0% on its current stock price of $24.97.
+Veritex Holdings's next dividend payment will be US$0.17 per share, and in the last 12 months, the company paid a total of US$0.68 per share.
+Calculating the last year's worth of payments shows that Veritex Holdings has a trailing yield of 2.4% on the current share price of $28.32.
 We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-That's why we should always check whether Veritex Holdings has been able to grow its dividends, or if the dividend might be cut.
+As a result, readers should always check whether Veritex Holdings has been able to grow its dividends, or if the dividend might be cut.

 Have Earnings And Dividends Been Growing?

 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
 For this reason, we're glad to see Veritex Holdings's earnings per share have risen 18% per annum over the last five years.

 Given that Veritex Holdings has only been paying a dividend for a year, there's not much of a past history to draw insight from.

 From a dividend perspective, should investors buy or avoid Veritex Holdings?
 Typically, companies that are growing rapidly and paying out a low fraction of earnings are keeping the profits for reinvestment in the business.
 This is one of the most attractive investment combinations under this analysis, as it can create substantial value for investors over the long run.
 In summary, Veritex Holdings appears to have some promise as a dividend stock, and we'd suggest taking a closer look at it.

 Wondering what the future holds for Veritex Holdings?
 See what the five analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow